 Eleven "new courses" are being proposed for the M.A. in TESOL.
 However, most of the courses are in fact not brand-new for the English Department at IUPUI.
 In 2009, the department began shifting all of its undergraduate linguistics courses from the ENG-G prefix to the ENG-Z prefix in order to realign, rename, and renumber its courses so that they reflect a more coherent and intuitive concentration.
 The department is now going through this same process for the graduate-level TESOL (Teaching English to Speakers of Other Languages) courses.
 Currently, the department is using an assortment of course numbers that include ENG-G, ENG-L, LING-L, and LING-T prefixes, which are drawn from courses created on other Indiana University campuses.
-Use of such an assortment of courses, renaming most, and revising the course descriptions of some.
+Use of such an assortment of courses is confusing.
+Consequently, the department is renumbering all of the graduate-level TESOL courses, renaming most, and revising the course descriptions of some.
 Some proposed courses are completely brand-new, too.
 In addition, current ENG and LING-prefixed courses vary in credit, with most ENG-prefixed courses being three credits and most LING-prefixed course being four credits.
 Revisions to the courses will make all ENG-Z prefixed courses three credits (although one course will allow variable credit).
-The table below reflects how the new ENG-Z prefixed M.A.
-PROPOSAL, ENGLISH DEPARTMENT, SCHOOL OF LIBERAL ARTS, IUPUI 40 courses correspond with current ENG-G, LING-L, and LING-T prefixed courses.
-All of these courses can be used by the proposed M.A. in TESOL, the soon-to-be proposed TESOL Certificate, and the current M.A. in English to meet program requirements.
+The table below reflects how the new ENG-Z prefixed courses correspond with current ENG-G, LING-L, and LING-T prefixed courses.
+All of these courses can be used by the proposed M.A. in TESOL, the soon-to-be updated TESOL Certificate, and the current M.A. in English to meet program requirements.